ImperialCollegeLondon/grad_school_git_course/_episodes/l2-03-collaborating.md

   "enhancement", "low priority" or "good first issue", for example.
 - Issues also can have one or more people assigned to them who will take care of sorting them out and closing them when done or if no longer relevant.
+ - By default any GitHub user can create an issue in a public repository
 > ## Mentioning other issues and PR
 >
 > All issues and PR receive a tag number starting at 1 and preceded by #,